tingyuli96/pokemonCatch/web/README.md

 ![Pedict Pokemon location](https://github.com/colirain/pokemonCatch/blob/master/web/src/predict_location.png)
 ![result](https://github.com/colirain/pokemonCatch/blob/master/web/src/predict_location_result.png)
 #### Interactive Data Visualize
-Take pikachu as an example, you can see the city distribution in sortable bar chart
+Take pikachu as an example, you can see the cities distribution in sortable bar chart
 ![](https://github.com/colirain/pokemonCatch/blob/master/web/src/city_1.jpg)
 ![](https://github.com/colirain/pokemonCatch/blob/master/web/src/city_2.jpg)

 For all our data, you can see the distribution of cities, id and local time in hour.
-You can also choose one range in one of these three attributes and see the distribution of the other two attributes.
+You can also choose a range in one of these three attributes and see the distributions of the other two attributes.

 ![](https://github.com/colirain/pokemonCatch/blob/master/web/src/time_city_id.jpg)
 ![](https://github.com/colirain/pokemonCatch/blob/master/web/src/time_city_id_2.jpg)